 4 1/8″ (Small)

-With control, power, and forgiveness in a 1:1:1 ratio; Niupipo Carbon Fiber Paddle successfully wins the attention, beyond intermediate players, to the recreational advanced ones.
-And since I care a little too much about the price, so it was another factor trying these paddles out as it cost me half of the price of my Z5.
+With control, power, and forgiveness in a 1:1:1 ratio; Niupipo Carbon Fiber Paddle successfully wins the attention, of intermediate players, to the recreational advanced ones.
+And since I care a little too much about the price, so it was another factor trying these paddles out as they cost me half of the price of my Z5.

 In the compartment of power, Niupipo: